 More in the food line, I pointed out here https://www.bookofdaystales.com/cornell-university/ that Cornell’s school colors of carnelian and white were adopted by the Campbell’s soup company as their, now iconic, colors.
 That might give you some ideas.

 Ithaca is also in serious apple growing territory.
 At one point when Ezra Cornell was planning the grounds of his estate, he wrote: “Yesterday I staked off the ground on the hill for an orchard.
 I want to get 1000 apple trees agrowing.”
-I’m not sure why he need 1,000 apple trees; one or two are enough for family consumption.
+I’m not sure why he needed 1,000 apple trees; one or two are enough for family consumption.
 That gives you scope to think in terms of apple pie, baked apples, or, my personal favorite, apple crumble.
 I probably make 30 or more apple crumbles per year.
 How about apple crumb cake?
 This was very popular in apple country in New York where I used to live.

 Apple Crumb Cake